 In-Course Awards for McGill Students

 Faculty scholarships and awards are decided by the faculty scholarships committees.
-You should consult the appropriate section of the Undergraduate Scholarships and Awards Calendar for regulations and information concerning these awards at www.mcgill.ca/studentaid/scholarships-aid/current-undergrads.
+You should consult the appropriate section of the Undergraduate Scholarships and Awards Calendar for regulations and information concerning these awards at mcgill.ca/studentaid/scholarships-aid/current-undergrads.

-- You should review all regulations regarding in-course awards by consulting www.mcgill.ca/studentaid/scholarships-aid/regulations-responsibilities/regulations.
+- You should review all regulations regarding in-course awards by consulting mcgill.ca/studentaid/scholarships-aid/regulations-responsibilities/regulations.

 - A maximum of the top 10% of students in each faculty are named to the Dean's Honour List.
 This designation is based on the combined GPA for the Fall and Winter terms (i.e., your sessional GPA) and the minimum required combined GPA is determined by each faculty.
-It is an official University recognition of the student's achievements and appears on the transcript.
+It is an official University recognition of your achievements and appears on your transcript.
 There is no monetary reward.

-- All awards, with the exception of prizes, are credited to the tuition fee accounts of students for the following academic year.
+- All awards, with the exception of convocation prizes, are credited to students' tuition fee accounts for the following academic year.
 Students must be registered on a full-time basis to receive the funds.

 - If you hold a renewable scholarship from the Committee on Enrolment and Student Affairs, it will only be renewed if you meet the McGill standards for renewal.
-See www.mcgill.ca/studentaid/scholarships-aid/regulations-responsibilities/regulations.
+See mcgill.ca/studentaid/scholarships-aid/regulations-responsibilities/regulations.

 In-Course Financial Aid